Introduction to the

 Thing is identified by its Value;

 Value is assumed to be (or created as) a value type.
 A subtype of Value is assumed (or created) called ThingValue.
-Value type parameters may not yet be provided; this is an omission that will be corrected in an early revision.
 The Thing is then associated in an identifying one-to-one fact type with ThingValue.
 The result is equivalent to saying:

-Note that the uniqueness constraints for these fact types are not shown, but are needed for valid identification.
-They can be provided later, but must be included within the same vocabulary.
+Note that the uniqueness constraints for these fact types are shown.
+They could alternatively be provided later, but must be included within the same vocabulary.

 Finally, when the full form of identification is used, but there are fact type readings all referring to the same roles none of which is the defined entity type, these are the readings of a new fact type, which is objectified (named) as the new entity type.
 This is discussed below, but in this case, the entity type has an identification scheme which is not drawn from the fact type roles.